eclipse-keyple/keyple-website/content/learn/developer-guide/card-extension-add-on.md

   * **API** (Application Programming Interface): interface implemented by Keyple Service and directly usable by the card extension code.
   * **SPI** (Service Provider Interface): interface to be implemented by the card extension and directly used by Keyple Service.

-The component diagram below illustrates the internal API/SPI links between the card extension and Keyple Service, as well as the public APIs exposed to the client application:
+The component diagram below illustrates the internal API/SPI links between the card extension and Keyple Service, as well as the public APIs exposed to the application:
 {{< figure src="/media/learn/developer-guide/component-dependencies/card_api.svg" caption="" numbered="true" >}}

 ---